bccomputerscience/COMPB11/Project.md

 This can be a console based or gui based program.
 Higher points will go toward a well presented console based application than a sparsely featured graphical application.

-We will define a set of tests that will help us determine the completeness of our appilcation.
+We will define a set of tests that will help us determine the completeness of our application.
 This will be done during User Acceptance Testing.